 Why this specialty?

-- Develops high-level skills in aspects of semiconductor, medical and embedded electronics and communication technology
+- Develops high-level skills in aspects of semiconductor, embedded electronics and communication technology

 - Teaching staff are specialists in the field and involved in key research projects

-- Programe enhances and broadens your career opportunities in the rapidly changing communicative electronics industry
+- Programme enhances and broadens your career opportunities in the rapidly changing communicative electronics industry

 Bachelor's degree or equivalent